 Over the course of the program, scholars will:

-• Receive training in health policy translation, dissemination, communication, health equity, and population health.
+- Receive training in health policy translation, dissemination, communication, and population health.

-• Be eligible for a competitive dissertation grant of up to $10,000.
+- Be eligible for a competitive dissertation grant.

 Sigma XI Grants-in-Aid of Research

 The Sigma Xi Grants-in-Aid of Research (GIAR) program has provided undergraduate and graduate students with valuable educational experiences since 1922.
 By encouraging close working relationships between students and mentors, the program promotes scientific excellence and achievement through hands-on learning.
-The program awards grants of up to $1,000 to students from all areas of the sciences and engineering.
-Designated funds from the National Academy of Sciences allow for grants of up to $5,000 for astronomy research and $2,500 for vision related research.
-Students use the funding to pay for travel expenses to and from a research site, or for purchase of non-standard laboratory equipment necessary to complete a specific research project.
+The program awards range from $500-$5,000 for Sigma Xi members and $1,000 for non-members.
+Students may use the funding to pay for travel expenses to and from a research site, or for purchase of non-standard laboratory equipment necessary to complete a specific research project.

 Sustainability Institute at Ohio State